Looking for more? Explore case study statistics, testimonials and browse through our FAQs for additional information.

 As almost all other risk control protocols apply to the entire workforce (new hires and existing employees), Integrity Testing provides a unique opportunity to measure its effects on workers’ compensation losses since it only applies to new hires.

 Over the past several years, IntegrityFirst has completed over a dozen major workers’ compensation benchmarking studies.
-The results of some of those studies are summarized below.
-The average 57% comp loss reduction shown in the table below represents the combined effects of lower claim frequency and severity in workers surveyed by IntegrityFirst compared to unscreened employees working in the same type of jobs at the same time.
+The average 57% comp loss reduction represents the combined effects of lower claim frequency and severity in workers surveyed by IntegrityFirst compared to unscreened employees working in the same type of jobs at the same time.

 Hiring a new employee can be a costly endeavor for any organization.
 This is especially true if your organization has high turnover.
 Use the employee turnover cost calculator to quickly determine your turnover rate, the cost of each new hire, and the total cost of employee turnover to your organization.